SuiteBee/Sleek-Sprite/README.md

 A simple sprite packer to streamline the process of building an atlas from malformed sprite sheets

-Includes animation previews and JSON map support
+Functions like an online image editor that requires no installation.
+Loaded images are never modified or leave the browser.
+Prepare your atlas and download the result as an image paired with a JSON map.

-Operates locally within the browser and can be used at the pages URL here [Try Sleek-Sprite](https://suitebee.github.io/Sleek-Sprite/)
+Runs exclusively client side and can be viewed at the pages URL here [Try Sleek-Sprite](https://suitebee.github.io/Sleek-Sprite/)

 > [!Note]
 > If you find the workflow/functionality useful but need a different export format or options leave a comment in discussions